rwqfsfasxc100/HevLib-Language-Font-Pack-1/README.md

 # HevLib Language Font Pack 1
-Adds CKJ font support for HevLib fonts
+Adds CKJ (Chinese, Korean, Japanese) font support for HevLib fonts

 > [!WARNING]
 > HevLib is required for this mod to function.